SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 Swift handles the memory management of instances through :newTerm:`automatic reference counting` (:newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
-Typically you don't need to perform manual clean-up when your instances are deallocated.
+Typically you don't need to perform manual cleanup when your instances are deallocated.
-However, when you are working with your own resources, you might need to perform some additional clean-up yourself.
+However, when you are working with your own resources, you might need to perform some additional cleanup yourself.
 For example, if you create a custom class to open a file and write some data to it, you might need to close the file before the class instance is deallocated.